 A large amount of the time money or social praise is attached to those who culturally appropriate.
 And when those two factors are involved the situation becomes a serious problem.

 When it comes to sharing culture I honestly don’t believe the word selfish can or should be used.
 It suggests that we one cannot have anything for ourselves and that we are not allowed to have a say on what is ours.
 We are not being selfish, we aren’t segregating ourselves, we are protecting what is ours, and what is meaningful to us.

 What some white people fail to understand is that the people within the culture have be made fun of for their culture.
 There are certain traditions or traditional clothing that is constantly under attack.
 So when something like a turban or a bindi is placed onto a white person and is turned into something “trendy”, you can see why theses people within the culture would feel some type of way about it.

 Braids have been a protective style that has been used for years within the black community and a lot of the time they were referred to as ghetto or unprofessional.
 So again when braids are made trendy by white people who have no interest in the culture of braids and turn it into something as insignificant as a trend, you can see why there is an issue.

-Would it not feel reluctant to share parts of your culture with people who have done nothing but make fun of it and attach it to a bunch of negative things that have an impact on their ability to work, gain education and live a fruitful life?
+Would you not feel reluctant to share parts of your culture with people who have done nothing but make fun of it and attach it to a bunch of negative things that have an impact on their ability to work, gain education and live a fruitful life?

-Instead of being defencive about the issue; stop and think about who is truly benefiting from it.
-Not everything is for everyone, if it's part of someones culture then they have the right not to want to share it with people who are just going to represent it badly.
+Instead of being defensive about the issue; stop and think about who is truly benefiting from it.
+Not everything is for everyone, if it’s part of someones culture then they have the right not to want to share it with people who are just going to represent it badly.

 There are plenty of things Poc have willingly shared with other cultures, so not wanting to share parts of our culture is not selfish at all, but very necessary.